A sharper Swiss cheese: The main construction

 \section{The main construction}

-Our goal in this section is to prove the existence of a Swiss cheese $K$ such that in the uniform algebra $R(K)$ we have $\ol {J_x}\supset M_x^5$ for every $x\in K$.
-We will begin with a lemma that provides a general criterion, given $s\in \Z_+$, for the inclusion $\ol {J_x}\supset M_x^s$ to hold for every point $x$.
-We will then prove a technical lemma that will enable us to satisfy that criterion with $s=5$.
+Our goal in this section is to prove the existence of a Swiss cheese $K$ such that in the uniform algebra $R(K)$ we have $\ol {J_x}\supset M_x^2$ for every $x\in K$.
+We will begin with a lemma that provides a general criterion, given $s\in \Z_+$, for the inclusion $\ol {J_x}\supset M_x^s$ to hold.
+We will then prove a technical lemma that will enable us to satisfy that criterion at every point with $s=2$.
 Finally using the two lemmas, we will construct the desired Swiss cheese.